-Good communication skills are important at any time in life, but especially after a family transition like divorce or separation.
-A family transition offers an excellent opportunity to improve your communication skills in order to create the kind of future you want for yourself and your children.
+Good communication skills are important at any time in life.
+Especially after a family transition like divorce or separation.
+A family transition offers an excellent opportunity to improve your communication skills to create the kind of future you want for yourself and your children.

 Everyone needs ample time to talk about problems and concerns, as well as hopes and dreams.
 People going through a family transition often need to talk even more than usual in order to absorb and understand what’s happening.

-Maybe you have underestimated how much you need to talk — even how much you need to repeat the same stories.
-Allow enough time, and talk to more than one friend.
-This way you avoid “wearing out” a friendship, and you’ll enjoy the benefits of multiple perspectives, ideas, and resources.
+Maybe you have underestimated how much you need to talk, even how much you need to repeat the same stories.
+Allow enough time and talk to more than one friend.
+This way you avoid “wearing out” a friendship, and you’ll enjoy the benefits of many perspectives, ideas and resources.
 Resist the urge to use your children as sounding boards or confidantes.

 All this means that the neutral ear of a caring friend is the best to give — and receive.
 Be a good listener and seek good listeners.